 Each month I grimace when the student bill is due.
 Recently, when I realized that though I have been paying on my student loan for ten years and still have another ten to go, I pondered defaulting on the loan.

-"the bachelor's degree is America's most overrated product" and that colleges purposely mislead students to believe that the only way to a higher salary is a higher education.
+The report went on to state that "the bachelor's degree is America's most overrated product" and that colleges purposely mislead students to believe that the only way to a higher salary is a higher education.
 Looking back at some of the millions of dollars my alma-mater has made in faculty housing and campus amenities (such as a gigantic water fountain which blocks access to the library), I can't help but compare it to a smaller-scale version of Citigroup intending to purchase a $50 million dollar jet with taxpayer funds.
 Thus, I concur, college degrees are mis-represented and we probably have another case of taxpayer-money-mismanagement.

 That being said, if I had to make the decision again, then I would still have gotten my bachelor's degree.
 Graduate school in social services is another matter entirely, but my undergraduate degree was worth every penny - even in interest.
 Aquiring a wide range of knowledge broadened my small-town education exponentially.
 The social lessons alone, were priceless and the "book-learning" not far behind.